• Skip to primary navigation

 • To freeze, simply peel the bananas and store the whole bananas in the freezer in a freezer-safe airtight container.

-• You can also freeze a bunch of bananas, single, peeled bananas and banana slices.
+• You can also freeze a bunch of bananas, single, peeled bananas, and banana slices.
 I use freezer bags because they take up very little space and are so easy to use.

 Remember to note the date somewhere on the container as frozen bananas last for about 3 months before they start losing their texture.
 When you are ready to make banana bread with your frozen bananas, just check out our recipe for Banana Bread with Frozen Bananas.